cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 1. Click on ***Add*** to save the settings

-    ***Note:*** It takes a few seconds for the action to complete.
+    :heavy_check_mark: ***NOTE*** It takes a few seconds for the action to complete.
 A pop up notification will inform you after the task was completed.

 1. You can click on your username in the top right corner and then on ***Tasks*** to see all currently running tasks.
 Switch to ***All Tasks*** to see the progress of your Repository import.